kliang696/Bank_Churn_Prediction/README.md

 <img src="Plots/EDA/Shap.png"> </p>

 ## Model Interpretation
-- "The SHAP summary plot visualizes the importance of each feature in a model for predicting a specific outcome, with the x-axis representing the SHAP value and the y-axis ranking the features by importance.
+- The `SHAP` summary plot visualizes the importance of each feature in a model for predicting a specific outcome, with the x-axis representing the `SHAP` value and the y-axis ranking the features by importance.
 The color red indicates a higher value, while blue represents a lower value.
 From the plot, we can conclude the following insights:
    * Lower values for `Total_Trans_Ct` associated with a higher likelihood of churn.
 Higher values for `Total_Trans_Ct` associated with a lower likelihood of churn
    * Lower values for `Total _Revolving_Bal` associated with a higher likelihood of churn.
 Higher values for `Total _Revolving_Bal` associated with a lower likelihood of churn
    * Lower values for `Total _Ct_Chng_04_Q1` associated with a higher likelihood of churn.
 Higher values for `Total _Ct_Chng_04_Q1` associated with a lower likelihood of churn